idun-corp/Idun-Examples/ProptechOS-Api/authentication/README.md

 ![ProptechOS logo](../../images/ProptechOS-logotype-ex.png)
 Authentication in ProptechOS uses OAuth 2.0 protocol.
 It can be separated into two categories:
-* interactive authentication (for applications accessing the API on behalf of user, like web apps and UIs)
+* Interactive authentication (for applications accessing the API on behalf of user, like web apps and UIs)
-* application (daemon) authentication, for applications working without user interaction.
+* Application (daemon) authentication, for applications working without user interaction.

 In both cases, the final goal is to obtain an Access Token, which is used in HTTP header for every call.